 Slip and falls against Walmart should take a similar time to settle as compared with slip and falls at store or other business establishment.
 Business establishments include supermarket, hotel, motels and resorts, shopping malls, etc.

-Slip and falls on transitory foreign substances at a Florida Walmart
+Slip and falls on a substances at a Walmart

 The easiest way to prove that Walmart had constructive notice that a transitory foreign substance was on the floor is with your (or witness) testimony (if true) that you did not see anyone in the area for 15 minutes or more before you fell.